LoyVanBeek/RoboCupAtHome-roadmap/future.md

 E.g. Help-me-carry is a chain of one-off commands.
 Storing groceries however requires doing a complex action (put object near something of the same/similar class) for a set of objects (all on the table).

+### Restaurant
+In the restaurant challenge, robots act like waiters.
+In previous years, robots learned tables by following a human who stopped at each table.
+In 2017, this is replaced by having guests simply wave at the robots

 Recent advancements